Frequently Asked Questions

 Who can join LRA and how?

-All academically and physically eligible students at Lyman High School are welcome to come out for the high school team.
-Any middle school students that are academically and physically eligible may join the middle school team.
-(TOOK SENTENCE OUT) Dates for all meetings and forms for joining will be posted and made available here on the website.
+As a scholastic team of the Florida State Rowing Association, all academically and physically eligible students at Lyman High School are welcome to come out for the high school team.
+Any home school student who is zoned for Lyman HS is also eligible.
+Our middle school team runs as a club sport; therefore, any middle school students that are academically and physically eligible may join the middle school team regardless of zoned high school.
+Dates for all meetings and forms for joining will be posted and made available here on the website.

 What is Crew?